electron/electron/docs/development/issues.md

 This discussion is part of the process and should be kept focused, helpful, and professional.

-Terse responses that provide neither additional context nor supporting detail are not helpful or professional.
+Brief responses that provide neither additional context nor supporting detail are not helpful or professional.
 To many, such responses are annoying and unfriendly.